comp1100/comp1100.github.io/_sources/workshops/Week_3_interviews.md

 5. Feel free to ask follow-up questions to learn more about their experience related to the challenge that you chose.
 6. Thanks the participant, and move on.

-## Exercise 3: Compare
+### Step 3: Compare

 <p style="text-align:center; font-weight:bold;"> Devices closed for this discussion</p>

-Once each team member has approached two different people, return to the classroom.
+Once each team member has interviewed two different people, return to the classroom.
 You should have 4-5 responses to the closed question and 4-5 responses to the open question.

 1. Find a platform that can transcribe your interview questions into text -- there are many available online.
 Choose one that all team members will use.
 2. Share the transcripts with each other.
-3. As a team, compare the two.
+3. As a team, compare the two (open vs. closed) questions.

 In your comparison, use the following criteria:
 * **Length:** Is one longer than the other on average?